Underfloor Heating Installation Guide

 If installing underfloor heating before flooring, you will also have to factor in the cost of the new floor, which again will vary depending on the type of floor you choose.

-How to Install Underfloor Heating
+How Is Underfloor Heating Installed?

 The process of installing underfloor heating will differ for each type, although both dry and wet systems require the floor to be removed, followed by laying insulation and installing a damp proof membrane.